 And then there was the U.S. Open, where Tiger missed the cut for the first time since the Genesis Open in February.

 So what's next?
 Woods still has two more majors to play (Open Championship and PGA Championship) and maybe two more regular Tour events (Canadian Open and Bridgestone Invitational which he still needs to qualify for) before the automatic qualifiers are decided.
 Tiger said recently he won't add events to his schedule in order to make the Bridgestone.

 This year's Open Championship will be at Carnoustie.
 Woods tied for seventh there in 1999 and tied for 17th in 2007.

 Bellerive Country Club, host of the 2018 PGA Championship, will be new for everyone -- it hasn't hosted a PGA Championship since 1992.

 When we look back, 2013 was the last season in which Woods was truly healthy.
 During that season, he collected eight top 10s in 16 starts, including five victories.

 He won't equal that feat in 2018; but he doesn't have to.

 Bottom line: There's still plenty of time for Tiger to qualify on points.

-The point is that what may have seemed absurd to consider even two months ago is a very real possibility -- Tiger Woods playing golf instead of watching it in Paris... and as an automatic qualifier.
+The point is that what may have seemed absurd to consider even a few months ago is a very real possibility -- Tiger Woods playing golf instead of watching it in Paris... and as an automatic qualifier.